-The USC Price School of Public Policy Health Management and Policy program seeks national recognition as a leader in health management and policy education.
-Members of the program will help shape the healthcare environment through the application of innovative and collaborative methods that integrate sound analytic skills with leadership and organizational knowledge.
+The vision for the USC Price School of Public Policy Health Policy and Management Program is to help transform health care through the application of innovative and collaborative methods that integrate sound analytic skills with inclusionary leadership and organizational knowledge.

-This vision manifests from our perceived strengths, as it applies to the final sentence of our Mission Statement.
-We believe that program stakeholders (students, staff, faculty, and the organizations and people we engage) will shape the healthcare future.
-The application of our research and teaching strategies in participating organizations will improve health in the community, broadly defined.
-Our vision is that our accomplishments in this endeavor will be recognized, and our expertise sought after, so that we may facilitate constantly improving health care delivery systems, both within California and nationally.
+We believe that program stakeholders (students, staff, faculty, and the organizations and people that we engage) will shape the future of health care.
+The application of our research and teaching strategies in partnership with a diverse set of health care organizations will contribute to improvements in health.
+As part of our vision, we believe that our accomplishments will be recognized, and our expertise sought after, so that we contribute positively to the transformation of health care delivery systems.

-The core values of the USC Price School of Public Policy Health Management and Policy program are instilled throughout every facet of our endeavor.
-The values are:
+The values for the USC Price School of Public Policy Health Policy and Management Program are:

 These three statements reflect the programmatic characteristics that separate the USC Price Master of Health Administration program from other MHA programs.
 By virtue of our program placement in a preeminent school of public policy, we can take advantage of school-wide resources focused on public policy foundations such as economic principles and methods, organizational processes shared by public, private, and not-for-profit organizations, as well as commonly applied evaluative methods.
 Our graduates will need to understand the complex web of healthcare industry stakeholders in order to create new processes that shape the field through innovation and collaboration.